gum0x/topo/README.md

 ## TODOs.

+[ ] Enhance Docker image.
+Detect and shutdown pod if tls tunnel is brocken.
+[ ] Create Network policy
 [ ] Clean yaml.
 For sure there are no needed permissions [ ] Test in AZURE
 [ ] Test in AWS